The Benefits of Regular Massage Treatments for Fibromyalgia Patients

 , Thursday, 14 July 2016

-There are millions of people who suffer from fibromyalgia in this country alone.
+Millions of people have fibromyalgia in this country alone.
 Are you one of them?
 Do you experience widespread chronic pain, fatigue, mood swings, and poor memory?
-If you do, it is very possible that you do have it.
-In this case, you best consult a physician right away to get a diagnosis as well as guidance on how to manage your condition for pain relief and greater comfort.
+If you do, you may have it.
+In this case, you’d best consult a physician immediately for a diagnosis and guidance on managing conditions for pain relief and greater comfort.

 What is Fibromyalgia?

 It is the experience of many fibromyalgia patients to have a dual diagnosis of osteoarthritis, hypothyroidism, and/or lupus, but this is not always the case.
-A couple of decades ago, fibromyalgia was considered by the medical community as a psychosomatic disorder and not a real physical condition.
-X-rays and lab tests would be conducted to find evidence of osteoarthritis or some other pathology that causes muscle and tendon pain and the results would be negative.
+A couple of decades ago, fibromyalgia was considered by the medical community as a psychosomatic disorder and not an actual physical condition.
+X-rays and lab tests would be conducted to find evidence of osteoarthritis or some other pathology that causes muscle and tendon pain, and the results would be negative.
 Since patients seemed physically fine, their suffering was dismissed as psychosomatic.

 What are the benefits of massage treatments for fibromyalgia?

-Various studies conducted by the University of Miami School of Medicine, Touch Research Institute, on the benefits of massage therapy to fibromyalgia patients showed that massage therapy provided the following advantages:
+Various studies conducted by the University of Miami School of Medicine and Touch Research Institute on the benefits of massage therapy to fibromyalgia patients showed that massage therapy provided the following advantages:

 • Increased serotonin level